Acute Eosinophilic Pneumonia

 • High-resolution CT (HRCT)

-• Usually complete blood count (CBC) with differential, pleural fluid analysis (if present), and pulmonary function testing
+• Usually complete blood count (CBC) with differential and pleural fluid analysis (if effusion present)

 The diagnosis of acute eosinophilic pneumonia is suspected in patients with symptoms of acute pneumonia that progress to respiratory failure and do not respond to antibiotics.
 Diagnosis is based on findings from routine testing and is confirmed by bronchoscopy.

 The CBC with differential often fails to demonstrate markedly elevated eosinophil counts, unlike in chronic eosinophilic pneumonia.
-Erythrocyte sedimentation rate (ESR) and IgE levels are high but are nonspecific.
+Erythrocyte sedimentation rate (ESR) and IgE levels can be high but are nonspecific.

-The chest x-ray initially may show only subtle reticular or ground-glass opacities, often with Kerley B lines.
+The chest radiograph initially may show only subtle reticular or ground-glass opacities (or attenuation), often with Kerley B lines.
 Isolated alveolar (about 25% of cases) or reticular (about 25% of cases) opacities may also be observed.
 Unlike in chronic eosinophilic pneumonia, in acute eosinophilic pneumonia opacities are not characteristically localized to the lung periphery.
 Small pleural effusions occur in two thirds of patients and are frequently bilateral.

 HRCT is always abnormal with bilateral, random, patchy ground-glass or reticular opacities.